Research Projects

 Paleozoic ophiuroids of modern aspect

-• SEM study of isolated ossicles of Paleozoic ophiuroids.
+- SEM study of isolated ossicles of Paleozoic ophiuroids.
 This study is made possible by a 2008 Karl Hirsch Memorial Research Grant from the Western Interior Paleontological Society, Denver, Colorado.
 The use of SEM images is standard and necessary for the study of ophiuroid ossicles.
 The use of stereo-pair images is especially important because of the difficulty of adequately describing the complex high relief articulations of the vertebrae [arm ossicles].
-The materials include isolated vertebrae of the fascinating Mississippian age ophiuroid Onychaster flexilis donated by Rudolf F. Turner, and also some unidentified ophiuroid vertebrae from the Devonian of Germany and of the Czech Republic.
+The materials include isolated vertebrae of the fascinating Mississippian age ophiuroid Onychaster flexilis donated by F. Rudolf Turner, and also some unidentified ophiuroid vertebrae from the Devonian of Germany and of the Czech Republic.
 The articulation surfaces of ophiuroid vertebral ossicles are complex and contain information of behavioral, ecological and taxonomic significance.
 The SEM images from the WIPS grant will provide a basis for conducting a longer term and more detailed study.
 Such studies depend on the good luck of obtaining specimens of body fossils that provide favorable views of individual ossicles that can place the isolated ossicles into the context of the whole animal, its behavior and its ecology.
 The ophiuroid Onychaster is fairly famous from being found perched on the crown of crinoids specimens from the Crawfordsville, Indiana, crinoid beds.
+However there is a history of disagreement on whether it is a euryalid or a non-euryalid ophiuroid.
 Therefore learning more about the structure of Onychaster arm vertebrae using modern SEM techniques on exceptionally well preserved isolated ossicles will be an important result from this grant.
 The ossicles from the Czech Republic are studied in collaboration with Dr. Rudolf J. Prokop, Museum of Natural History, National Museum, Praha, Czech Republic, and Vaclav Petr, Research Associate of MPRI, Praha, Czech Republic].
 Work in progress 2008.

 Phenomenology of ophiuroid beds